 Proof of payment of bid security of Rs.
 1,00,000 (Rupees One Lakh only)

-Solvency Certificate issued by ------- Bank.
+Solvency Certificate issued by Bidders Bank. (copy should be attached)

 Availability of Bid Document

-a) The bid documents can be downloaded from NAFED's website (www.nafed-india.com) or can be collected from NAFED, .............................
+a) The bid documents can be downloaded from NAFED's website (www.nafed-india.com) or can be collected from NAFED Azadpur Branch New Subzi Mandi Azadpur Delhi.

 b) Original documents may have to be submitted, if required and demanded by NAFED.